rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Testing the connection

-Removing remote server's fingerprint from your `known_hosts` file and verifying the settings by establishing an SSH connection:
+Removing the remote server's fingerprint from your `known_hosts` file and verifying the settings by establishing an SSH connection:

 ```bash
 [user@rocky ~]$ ssh-keygen -R rocky-vm.example.com